Azure/terraform-azurerm-avm-ptn-cicd-agents-and-runners/examples/github_basic_with_app_auth/README.md

 <!-- BEGIN_TF_DOCS -->
-# GitHub minimal example with public networking
+# GitHub minimal example with private networking and app authentication

-This example deploys GitHub Runners to Azure Container Apps using the minimal set of required variables using public networking.
+This example deploys GitHub Runners to Azure Container Apps using the minimal set of required variables using private networking.

 ```hcl
 locals {